George Carroll (judge)

-George Carroll (January 6, 1922 – January 14, 2016) was an American lawyer who was an important civic figure in Contra Costa County, California, and the city of Richmond.
+George Carroll (January 6, 1922 – January 14, 2016) was an American lawyer and civic figure, based in Contra Costa County, California.
+He served as the first black lawyer as well as the first African American to be elected to city council in Richmond.
+He later became the first black mayor of any large American city.

-Biography
+Early life and education

 Carroll was born on January 6, 1922, in Brooklyn, New York.
 Later he served in the United States Military during World War II and subsequently attended college and law school by use of the G.I.
 Bill.
 He relocated to Contra Costa County, California, in 1954.

+Career

+Carroll Richmond opened his own private practice after relocating to Richmond in 1954, and he became the city's first black attorney.

-He was the first black lawyer in Richmond, California.
-In 1961 Carroll became the first African American elected to the city council (1961–1964) and later became the first black mayor of Richmond (1964–65) or any large American city.
-Afterwards George Carroll became the first black judge in Contra Costa when he was appointed to the Bay Municipal Court by Governor Pat Brown in 1965.
+In 1961, Carroll became the first African American elected to the city council, where he served until 1964.

+In 1964, Carroll became the first black mayor of Richmond; by doing so, he also was the first African American mayor of any large American city.
+Afterwards, George Carroll became the first black judge in Contra Costa when he was appointed to the Bay Municipal Court by Governor Pat Brown in 1965.